 Vendor Representative – Joy Wirasatien, JCL Traffic Services

-Board Delegate – Gerard C. Batista, City of San Gabriel
+Board Delegate – Gerard C. Batista, City of Duarte

-Alternate Board Delegate – Bill Ornelas, City of Duarte (Retired)
+Alternate Board Delegate – William Ornelas, City of Duarte (Retired)

 Executive Board Vendor Rep – Rob Manriquez, Crafco, Inc.

 Alternate Executive Board Vendor Rep – Adam Endress, Nixon-Egli Equipment